-All countries should make reducing deaths among 0-49 year olds the focus of their national health goals, and maintain early deaths below 30% of all deaths by 2020, and below 15% by 2030.
-Countries that are already below these levels should aim for a rate below 15% in 2020 and below 7% in 2030, with Japan's rate below 5% as the ultimate standard.
+All countries should make reducing deaths among under 49 year-olds the focus of their national health goals, and maintain early deaths below 30% of all deaths by 2020, and below 15% by 2030.
+Countries that are already below these levels should aim for a rate below 15% in 2020 and below 7% in 2030, with Japan's rate of 3% as the ultimate standard.
 National health investments should target both the leading country-specific causes of early death and the leading risk factors.
 In countries where stillbirths and sex selection at birth are major challenges, preventing pregnancy termination related to sex selection and stillbirths should be priorities.
 In addition to investing in better diagnosis and treatment of the leading causes of early deaths, governments and other stakeholders should invest heavily in reducing population exposure to the major country-specific risk factors for early death, especially low birth weight/short gestation, child growth failure, unsafe sex, high blood pressure, air pollution, and alcohol use.

 The United Nations (UN), its agencies, and development partners should reinforce this national focus on reducing early deaths under the Sustainable Development Goals, and target their health investments to the leading causes and risk factors associated with early death.
 They should prioritize the highest-impact interventions that can prevent, diagnose, and treat the leading causes of early death and reduce the major risk factors, and prioritize the populations with the largest burdens of early death.
 To model the much-needed integration in the financing and delivery of the products and services with the greatest potential to reduce early deaths, the UN, its agencies, and partners should establish flagship multi-sector initiatives in the highest burden countries that target leading causes of early death and the major risks associated with them.